osburn-sharp/jeckyl/README.md

 All of this is done with just a little bit of meta-magic.
 When the config file is eval'ed the parameter names are eval'ed in the context of the instance being created, but because the parameter methods are all prefixed with something (configure by default) method_missing is called instead.
 This orchestrates the setting of parameters and collecting of results into the options hash, passing the parameter values to the corresponding parameter method.

-Simples, really.
+For example, a config file might contain:

+    # define a greeting for the application
+    greeting "Hello"

+There is no greeting method, so method_missing is called instead.
+This remembers the name of the "missing" method (:greeting), calls configure_greeting and stores the results in the instances hash.
+The main reason for doing this (as opposed to just calling the method 'greeting') is to enable the evaluation of defaults and comments in the context of each parameter method.
+All of this is private and therefore under the bonnet.

 ## Dependencies